magento/pwa-studio/pwa-devdocs/_drafts/pwa-studio-fundamentals/manage-state-with-redux/index.md

 )(updateRedux);
 ```

-Import the above component to the FOO Component.
+Import the above component to the _Foo.js_ Component.

 ```javascript
 import UpdateRedux from './updateRedux';